 ‘I used the word with my players.
 I said – we are going to be the clowns, they want us to be the clowns in the circus.
 The circus is here.
 Liverpool are to be champions.’

 The Reds dominated the game but fell behind just before half-time.
 Everyone knows how, but for the sake of clarity: Demba Ba capitalised when Gerrard slipped after receiving the ball from Mamadou Sakho, racing in on goal and coolly slotted the ball underneath Simon Mignolet, The moment still haunts the former Liverpool captain, and he doesn’t expect that will ever change.

 “This wound has been open since my experience.
-I’m not sure it’ll close because I can’t change that experience,” Gerrard said last year.
+I’m not sure it’ll close because I can’t change that experience,” Gerrard said in 2019.

 ON THIS DAY: In 2014, Liverpool 0-2 Chelsea.